dddrrreee/cs140e-22win/labs/15-fat32/fat32-cheat-sheet.md

     in it that you need, and write it out.
 This is analogous to read-modify-write when modifying a single bit in a memory byte.
-    One conseqeunce of this feature is that it causes sub-sector writes to be slower than reads since they include one.
+    One conseqeunce of this feature is that it causes sub-sector writes to be slower than reads since they include both a read and a write.

     A sector generally has the guarantee that this write is *atomic* under power failure: it either happens completely or does not happen at all no matter when/if power failure (or system crash) occurs.

-    Side note: since file systems have to be *persistent* (not go away when you turn off the power) they often have to wait until one (often many) sector writes complete.
+    Side note: since file systems have to be *persistent* (not go away when you turn off the power) they often have to wait until one or more (often many) sector writes complete.
 As you would expect, a common cheat by storage companies and disk manufacturers is to lie about when these writes complete, since such lies makes them faster on benchmarks and typically go undetected.

+  - Clusters: FAT (see below) files are made up of zero or more fixed number of contiguous sectors called *clusters*.
+(Thus, clusters are a file system constant multiple of the sector size.)
+    Common sizes: 4k, 8k, 16k, 32k.
+Most disk space in a FAT file system is consumed by clusters.

+    Cluster size tradeoffs: The smaller the cluster, the more clusters you need both per file the larger the FAT will be for the same amount of file data.
+Also, the smaller the maximal file size can be given a cluster ID pointer (e.g., 32-bits).

+    Conversely, the larger the cluster larger your max file, the fewer pointers needed for a given file size and the smaller the FAT for a given partition size.
+However, the more wasted disk/cache space (from *internal fragmentation*) and the more overhead from naive disk reads/writes,

+    The issues are similar to page size.
+The smaller the unit, the less internal fragmentation but the larger the table has to be.
+    Issues are also similar to the size of the rectangles used to estimate area under curves in math.

   - FAT32: a FAT file system with 32-bit disk addresses.

   - FAT: TLA of the unhelpful name "file allocation table".

-    One of the simplest ways to represent files would be as linked lists of sectors.
-This is simple (good) but requires O(n) disk accesses to get the nth block.
-It also generally makes reading/writing/caching sectors more expensive since you'd have to splice the pointers in and out of the data.
+    FAT Intuition: a simple way to represent files would be as linked lists of sectors.
+This is simple (good!) but requires O(n) disk accesses to get the nth block (read the first block to get the first next pointer, the second to get the second, etc).
+It also generally makes reading/writing/caching sectors more expensive since you'd have to splice the next pointers in and out of the data.

-    You can view the FAT as a clever (for real) twist on this --- it pulls the linked list next pointers out into an array (the FAT) so that you don't have to mess with the file data at all and can typically cache the entire FAT in main memory.
+    You can view the FAT as a clever  twist on this --- it pulls the linked list next pointers out into an array (the FAT) so that you don't have to mess with the file data at all and can typically cache the entire FAT in main memory.

     The FAT is indexed by Cluster ID.
 Each FAT entry: the cluster ID of the next cluster.
 So, for example if `fat[4] == 1234` that means